-These elements of the framework will also inform the annual fee and access planning process.
+These elements of the framework will also inform the annual fee and access planning and institutional risk review processes.

 The interlinking of the elements is provided below:

 We will address concerns relating to quality and standards through our procedures for handling complaints against institutions.

 Institutions in Wales who are not currently regulated but wish to apply for a Fee and Access Plan to become automatically designated for student support purposes will need to undergo a gateway review.